Skip to content. | Skip to navigation

 * all graduates who have chosen to seek employment at this time are employed.

-7. What is the environment like for students?
+What is the program's environment for students?

-8. What kind of resources are available to students?
+What kind of resources are available to students?

 The Hunter College Physical Therapy program is an entry-level, full-time DPT curriculum.
 It is not a post-professional (transitional) DPT program for physical therapists who have entered the profession with a bachelor’s or master’s degree.
 We do not provide a post-professional DPT program or part-time enrollment.

-10. I'm an international student.
+I'm an international student.
 What do I need to know about applying to the PT program?

 Translations and evaluation of transcripts from colleges outside the U. S. must be completed early in the application process.
 The Graduate Admissions Office at Hunter College compiles the documents and issues the I–20 form.
 Please refer to the graduate catalog or graduate application for more detailed information.
 International students should first contact the Hunter College Graduate Admissions Office to determine if they have a Bachelor's degree equivalent to a Hunter College degree.
 If your degree from another country is deemed equivalent, you may then contact the DPT Program for guidance on our prerequisite and other admissions requirements.
 (A Bachelor's degree (BA, BS, BFA etc), coupled with our prerequisites, is a minimum requirement to be eligible for admission.